Gapminder/dollar-street-pages/ISSUE_TEMPLATE.md

 [ordered list the process to finding and recreating the issue, example below]

-1. User goes to delete a dataset (to save space or whatever)
+1. User goes to delete a appStates (to save space or whatever)
 2. User gets popup modal warning
 3. User deletes and it's lost forever